We will be showing The Chosen Season 3 starting Monday, April 10 at 6:30pm in DuRussel Hall.

 Masses are livestreamed each week for those who are unable to join the Assumption faith community in person.
 This technology also provides us the ability to livestream other events that occur throughout the church year.

-There is a need a need for Media Outreach Ministers.
+There is a need for Media Outreach Ministers.
 This invitation is open to anyone from middle school to adult.
 No previous knowledge and skills are required; training will be provided.

 If you are interested in this ministry or have any questions, please contact Max Schneider by stopping by the Media Outreach Ministry room (the former cry room) any Sunday before or after Mass, or by email at firstname.lastname@example.org.